RevanYor/sensconverter/README.md

 ## Technical Details

-- **Frontend**: Vanilla JavaScript with Tailwind CSS for styling
+- **Frontend**: Vanilla JavaScript with plain CSS for styling
 - **Backend**: Node.js with Express for serving static files
 - **No database required**: All conversion factors are stored in the frontend code

 ## License

-MIT License - feel free to use this project however you'd like!
+MIT License